finlopes97/CAB302_Group_Project/README.md

 ## Technology Stack:
 - Programming Language: Java
-- Frameworks: (Specify any Java frameworks you plan to use, e.g., Spring, Hibernate)
-- Database: (Specify the database technology, e.g., MySQL, PostgreSQL)
+- Frameworks: JavaFX
+- Database: SQLite (works well with android and have previous experience with)
-- Other Technologies: (Any other technologies, libraries, or APIs?)
+- Other Technologies:
+  • google maps API: For anything location based
+  • Can consider using Android studio IDE instead of IntelliJ

 ## Development Methodology:
 (What development methodology will you follow?
 Agile, Waterfall, etc.)